NAZIS BET BIG, WIN BIG AT BALLOT BOX

 Left: Hindenburg and Hitler ride in the backseat of a convertible at the May Day rally, where Hindenburg had delivered a speech in Berlin’s Lustgarten, May 1, 1933.
 The day had been declared the “Day of National Labor.”
 Twenty-four hours later Hitler banned and disbanded German trade unions.

-Right: Hitler, Hindenburg, and Hermann Goering at a massive demonstration at the Tannenberg Memorial near Tannenberg, East Prussia (today Olsztyn, Poland) in August 1933.
-The castle-like memorial of eight towers around a central courtyard commemorated the anniversary of the Second Battle of Tannenberg (August 23–30, 1914), a victory over the Russians that made Field Marshal Hindenburg a national hero.
-Against his wishes Hindenburg was buried in the central yard of the Tannenberg Memorial during a large state funeral—this on August 7, 1934, five days after his death.
+Right: Hitler, Hindenburg, and Hermann Goering at a massive demonstration at the Tannenberg Memorial near Tannenberg, East Prussia (today Olsztyn, Northern Poland) in August 1933.
+The castle-like memorial of 8 towers, each 20 m high, around a central courtyard commemorated the anniversary of the Second Battle of Tannenberg (August 23–30, 1914), a victory over the Russians that made Field Marshal Hindenburg a national hero.
+Against his wishes Hindenburg was buried, along with his wife, in the central yard of the Tannenberg Memorial during a large state funeral—this on August 7, 1934, 5 days after his death.